The Barbican MuraI. This is Robert's most well-known mural, but sadly, is now considerably faded and possibly beyond repair.

 Commissioned in 1977 this oil on canvas painting measures approx. 2.5m x 5.0m.
 The painting features ROL and a group of vagrants placed as isolated and dispossessed in a scene of civic celebration.
 Titled ' A Tribute to Plymouth's Architects and Architecture' it shows prominent landmarks such as Smeatons Tower / the Civic Centre / the statue of Sir Francis Drake and the statue of virgin and child.
 The persons featured are - (left) - Isambard Kingdon Brunel / John Foulston / Sir Patrick Abercrombie / J.Paton Watson - (right) - R.O.
 Lenkiewicz / Wee Jock / Diogenes / Dave Helingoe / Eugene / Bill / Cockney Jim /The Bishop / Myriam and an anonymous sleeping/weeping child.
 The painting hung for many years in the basement of Plymouth Guildhall, but is now stored elsewhere, and may be included in upcoming exhibitions of Lenkiewicz's art.

-Below, a detail of the Guildhall mural.
+A detail of the Guildhall mural.

-The Riddle Mural, Port Eliot
+The Riddle Mural at the Port Eliot House, Cornwall

 The Riddle Mural is in the Round Room of Port Eliot House in St Germans, Cornwall.
 The mural was painted by Lenkiewicz over a period of 30 years and is some 40 feet in diameter.
 The work is unfinshed.
 The mural is in two halves.
 One half depicts death, destruction, insanity, unrequited love, and the apocalyptic end of the world, whilst the other reflects love and affection, friendships, harmony, proportion and consensus.
 Within the overall picture are concealed various references to family skeletons, art history and cabalistic mysteries making for what Lenkiewicz called this work, ‘The Riddle Mural’ (Pictured right).